Ircam-WAM/improtech-website/pages/Program.md

 **Extensymbiosis — The Audio–Visually Augmented Trumpet and Multi-modal Corpus-based Synthesis as a Shared Instrument**
 Nicolas Souchal, PhD researcher (Ircam)
 Diemo Schwartz, Ircam

-**The meaning of « co » in « co-creative »**
-Pierre Saint-Germier, CNRS, Ircam